emanchado/narrows/README.md

 TODO
 ====

-* Make some way to preview fragments for different characters
+* Make some way to preview chapters for different characters
 * Really wait until everything is loaded before showing the "Start" button

 Later